General Surgery Morbidity & Mortality Conference

 - Critique patient outcomes for each M&M case and discuss potential improvements or different manners in which to handle.

-Dr. Franko has no financial relationships with commercial interest companies relevant to the content of this educational activity.
+Relevant to the content of this educational activity, Dr. Tee indicated she has no financial relationships with commercial interest companies to disclose.

 Speaker(s) will disclose to attendees the nature of any financial relationships they have with the commercial firms providing support as well as the commercial manufacturers of products and/or the providers of services discussed in their presentations.
 They will also disclose if any pharmaceuticals or medical procedures and devices discussed are investigational or unapproved for use by the U.S. Food and Drug Administration (FDA).